-The actuator wires connect to terminals 19(+) and 20(-).
+The actuator wires connect to terminals 19(+) and 20(+).
 Use shielded wires with the shield connected to chassis at the control.
-The unit may be configured for 4-20 mA.
+The output current is hardware configurable for either 0-200 mA or 4-20 mA.
+Factory configuration is set for 0-200 mA.
 If the hardware jumper is changed, the software settings must also be changed.